 In fact, this is also why I preferred then to use the platforms he uses because that was much simpler, right?
-Now maybe I can feel ready to change, perhaps in an year… but at the beginning it was complicated, so I preferred to repeat the steps and when I saw that the steps he was showing were simple to do and the results themselves were the same then I appreciated even more this way to teach.
+Now maybe I can feel ready to change, perhaps in a year… but at the beginning it was complicated, so I preferred to repeat the steps and when I saw that the steps he was showing were simple to do and the results themselves were the same then I appreciated, even more, this way to teach.

 Who would you recommend this course to?

 I would recommend it to anyone who wants to start off with the mathematical-statistical analysis of financial instruments and who wants to put some capital at risk to make it more profitable.
-I understand, I admit that I have a high schooling: I have a degree in engineering, so for me some things were much simpler (I’m always a bit, let’s say, armed with computers), so certainly some of the obstacles were easier for me to overcome.
+I understand I admit that I have high schooling: I have a degree in engineering, so for me, some things were much simpler (I’m always a bit, let’s say, armed with computers), so certainly some of the obstacles were easier for me to overcome.

 But I admit that here we’re not talking of NASA’s missile sciences, so these are things that are easy to understand.